 Not only is this a tasty recipe, but it’s also packed full of nutrients thanks to the spinach, which provides you with a good source of vitamins A, B2, B6, C, E, K, folate, magnesium, fiber, potassium, calcium, and iron.
 Research has even shown that spinach contains some anti-inflammatory and anti-cancer benefits (1) due to the wide array of phytonutrients and antioxidants!
+The lean protein in tofu will keep you feeling satisfied for hours.
 So go ahead and enjoy this delightfully fresh salad–we promise that your taste buds will thank us later.

 Carrot Ginger Dressing

-- 1 teaspoon sesame oil (optional--see note)
+- 1 tsp sesame oil

-- ¼ cup white wine vinegar
+- 1/4 cup white vinegar

-- 1 tablespoon tahini
+- 1 tbsp tahini

 - 2 medium carrots, peeled and chopped

 - 1 inch long piece fresh giner, peeled and cut into circles

 - 1 tsp sorghum syrup, honey can be substituted